emilianospezi/spaarc_documentation/1_b_SPAARC_MATLAB_installation_and_setup.md

-# SPAARC Matlab: Installation & Setup
+# SPAARC in Matlab: Installation & Setup

 ### [Back to Contents](README.md)